-If interested in teaching eourses for dual credit courses through UofL, one must have earned a Master's degree in the content area or a Master's degree in any area with at least 18 credit hours in the content to be taught.
+If interested in teaching dual credit courses through UofL, one must have earned a Master's degree in the content area or a Master's degree in any area with at least 18 credit hours in the content to be taught.
 Final approval of the application to teach a dual credit course rests with the UofL College of Education and Human Development (CEHD).
 The teacher must be approved as an adjunct instructor for UofL before teaching any dual credit course.
-The UofL faculty dual credit coordinator will schedule a site visit to observe your classroom teaching.
+The UofL dual credit faculty liaison will schedule a site visit to observe your classroom teaching.